stastnypremysl/Mines3D/README.md

 ## Contributing
 In very improbable case you wanted contribute anything in this code, it should be writted in a rational way and it should work.

+## Code description
+### Activities
+The MainActivity is menu, which is shown first.
+The GameActivity contains a view, where the game is played.
+### Static class - LoadedGame
+To prevent bugs coming from Android tendencies of endless reinicializations of Activity classes, the game data were moved to static class LoadedGame.
+There are no limitations coming from that, because only one game can be played in the same time.

 ## Author
 Přemysl Šťastný